 In the past few years there has been a marked shift in the policy of the government from a laissez-faire attitude to the cell phone world to one where they are actively getting in involved.
 However is jailbreaking actually illegal in the US or is this just a scare tactic on behalf of the cell companies?

-Finding an iPhone 4 jailbreak from the various online services that offer this facility such as iJailbreak4.com for instance is easy for the end user and according to the law as is, the act of jailbreaking is technically not illegal the minute.
+Finding an iPhone jailbreak from the various online services that offer this facility is easy for the end user and according to the law as is, the act of jailbreaking is technically not illegal the minute.
 Through the Digital Millennium Copyright Act (DMCA) the process of jailbreaking an iPhone will remain legal until at least 2015 when it is up for review again (somehow jailbreaking an iPad is deemed as being against the law).

 The confusion comes when we speak of unlocking.
 The two things are actually quite different; unlocking an iPhone 4 means you can use the cell phone on any network you please whereas jailbreaking is opening up the source code and allowing you to customize the device itself.

 Last year the U.S. Library of Congress ruled that unlocking an iPhone 4 was against the law if the device was bought after January 26th 2013 and while it can still be done legally through cell carries it is illegal for a third party to offer this service if they are based in the USA.
 In many respects the federal government has went out of its way to curb freelance unlocking services however they have left jailbreaking alone – up until now.